-Each year at the EOP Recognition Ceremony, students are honored and recognized for their contributions to the University community, the EOP mission and its students.
-Recipients of these awards are identified and selected by a committee of staff, and invited to attend the Recognition Ceremony to receive their awards.
+Each year at the EOP Senior Brunch and Recognition Ceremony, students are honored and recognized for their contributions to the University community, the EOP mission and its students.

 Alumni Book Award for Outstanding Leadership and Academic Achievement

 Donations from Alumni have made it possible to offer a book award each semester in recognition of outstanding contributions to the university, and/or local community, and/or EOP as well as extracurricular activities.

 The scholarship is awarded to an undergraduate student who has completed a minimum of four semesters, calculated by the number of credit hours earned.
 First preference is offered to students of African/Latin descent.
 Applicants must have a cumulative grade point average of 3.0 or higher and have exceptional service to the University and/or local community.
 Applicants must also submit letters of support and the service requirement must be verifiable.
 More info / https://www.binghamton.edu/eop/mvb-scholarship.html